camptocamp/inkmap/README.md

 #### `WMTS layer` type

-Additionnal options for `WMTS` layer to define the layer source.
+Additional options for `WMTS` layer to define the layer source.
 See https://openlayers.org/en/latest/apidoc/module-ol_source_WMTS-WMTS.html for the full list of options.
 The following table introduces the common options to use.

 | field | type | description |